 On marriage, Mary and two Vermont co-counsel won a 1999 ruling in Baker v.
 State of Vermont, leading to the nation’s first civil union law.
 Mary was lead counsel in the groundbreaking case Goodridge v.
 Department of Public Health, which made Massachusetts the first state where same-sex couples could legally marry in 2004.
 She was also co-counsel in Kerrigan v.
 Department of Public Health, a successful marriage case in the Connecticut Supreme Court, and has advocated in state legislatures for marriage, and served on the Executive Committee of the 2009 and 2012 Maine ballot campaigns.
 Mary leads GLAD’s marriage defense work, including supporting the recent Court of Appeals victory in Dvash-Banks v.
 Pompeo (2020).

 Mary led GLAD’s federal court challenges to the Defense of Marriage Act (DOMA) in Gill v.
 OPM and Pedersen v.
-OPM, leading to the first federal court rulings against DOMA, and then coordinated amici briefs for the Windsor case at the Supreme Court.
+OPM, leading to the first federal court rulings against DOMA, and then coordinated amici briefs for US v Windsor at the Supreme Court.
 As a member of the legal team in the Michigan marriage case DeBoer v.
 Snyder, she became the Supreme Court oralist on behalf of the plaintiffs in Obergefell.